Chen Zhu: Biography

 Chen was born in Shanghai in August 1953 and his ancestral hometown is Zhenjiang, Jiangsu Province.

 Chen began his medical career by spending five years in rural China as a barefoot doctor.
 Chen then obtained his master's degree from the Shanghai Second Medical Sciences University (now the medical school of Shanghai Jiao Tong University) in September, 1981.
 He obtained his Ph.D. from the Paris Diderot University (Paris 7) in Paris, France.
 Chen completed his medical residency and postdoctoral research at the same university and its teaching hospital.

 Chen is former President of the Shanghai Institute of Hematology and former Director-general of the China Human Genome Center (South) in Shanghai.

+On 10 October 2024, he was succeeded by He Wei as the president of the Red Cross Society of China.

 Honors and awards

 Chen is an Academician of the Chinese Academy of Sciences, foreign associate of the United States National Academy of Sciences, foreign member of the US Institute of Medicine, foreign member of the French Academy of Sciences, and a member of The World Academy of Sciences (TWAS).
 Chen is also a Member of the European Academy of Arts, Sciences and Humanities.
 He was elected an Honorary Fellows of the UK Academy of Medical Sciences in 2008.

 Chen was awarded the State Scientific and Technological Award by the Chinese government and the "Prix de l'Qise" by "La Ligue Nationale contre le Cancer" of France (he is the first non-French winner).

-In 2002, Chen received the Légion d'honneur from French Government.
+In 2002, Chen received the Legion of Honour from French Government.
 In 2005, Chen was given an honorary doctor of science by the University of Hong Kong.

-In 2010, Chen was awarded an honorary degree (Doctor of the University) by the University of York, UK, at a ceremony in Beijing.
+In 2010, Chen was awarded an honorary degree (Doctor of the University) by the University of York, England, at a ceremony in Beijing.

 In 2012, Chen was awarded the 7th Annual Szent-Györgyi Prize for Progress in Cancer Research by the National Foundation for Cancer Research.
 He was elected as a Fellow of the Royal Society in 2013.

 In 2018, Chen was awarded the Sjöberg Prize by the Royal Swedish Academy of Sciences “for the clarification of molecular mechanisms and the development of a revolutionary treatment for acute promyelocytic leukaemia”.
 He shared the prize and the prize amount of one million US dollars with cancer researchers Anne Dejean and Hugues de Thé.

 U.S. sanctions

-On Dec 8, 2020, Chen Zhu, together with all 13 other vicechairpersons of the National People's Congress of China was designated by US Department of State as connected with the National Security Law (NSL), pursuant to Executive Order (E.O.)
-13936, “The President’s Executive Order on Hong Kong Normalization.”, and added to OFAC's SDN List.
+On December 8, 2020, Chen Zhu, together with all 13 other vice chairpersons of the National People's Congress of China was designated by US Department of State as connected with the National Security Law (NSL), pursuant to Executive Order (E.O.)
+13936, “The President’s Executive Order on Hong Kong Normalization”, and added to OFAC's SDN List.